msub2/awesome-webxr/README.md

 ## Content Hubs

-*Sites dedicated to gathering, indexing, or even publishing WebXR content.*
+*Sites dedicated to gathering, indexing, and publishing WebXR content.*

 - [2WSZ](https://2wsz.com/) - An aggregator for WebXR content featuring ratings, a recommendation system, and both English and Korean language support.
 - [Construct Arcade](https://constructarcade.com/) - A curated hub of WebXR games, with games from both outside developers and in-house developers at Vhite Rabbit.